Home

 Explore Still Life, Nature And Insects Close Up With Digital Macro Photography

-Close-up or digital macro photography, which is its technical term, opens up new perspectives on our natural world.
+Close-up or digital macro photography, which is it's technical term, opens up new perspectives on our natural world.

 The practical and creative uses for macro shots are almost endless and most digital cameras are very good at it.